Are Time-Indexed Foundation Models the Future of Time Series Imputation?: Practical considerations

 In this section, we compare the computational efficiency of the proposed models across datasets of varying sizes in \Cref{fig:time-mae}.
 The reported times correspond solely to inference for \texttt{TabPFN-TS}, \texttt{MoTM}, and \texttt{Linear}, as these methods operate in a zero-shot manner.
 For the supervised baseline \texttt{SAITS}, we report the total time including both training and inference.
 The analysis spans four representative datasets — ranging from small (\textit{Covid19 Energy}) to large-scale (\textit{Traffic}) — to illustrate the scalability and practical trade-offs between methods.
 For each dataset, the reported MAE results are averaged over the four missing-data scenarios.
 All experiments are carried out on a single NVIDIA H100-80G GPU.

-\paragraph{Results.} As shown in \Cref{fig:time-mae}, \texttt{TabPFN-TS} consistently achieves the lowest MAE but at the cost of substantially higher inference time, especially on large datasets.
+\paragraph{Results.} As shown in \Cref{fig:time-mae}, \texttt{TabPFN-TS} consistently achieves the lowest MAE but suffers from a substantially higher inference time, especially on large datasets.
 In contrast, \texttt{MoTM} offers a favorable balance between accuracy and efficiency, being up to two orders of magnitude faster while maintaining competitive performance. \texttt{SAITS} attains moderate error levels but requires significant computational overhead due to its supervised training phase.
 Finally, \texttt{Linear} is the fastest overall but shows markedly poorer accuracy, particularly on more complex datasets.
 These results highlight the trade-off between zero-shot generalization and computational cost, emphasizing \texttt{MoTM} as a scalable alternative to \texttt{TabPFN-TS}.

+\paragraph{Practical deployment considerations.} As stated above, a practical limitation of the best model, \texttt{TabPFN-TS}, is its inference cost (see \cref{computational-cost}): on an NVIDIA H100 GPU, a forward pass over a 672-step chunk takes approximately one second.
+This cost can be readily amortized in batch offline imputation or low-frequency pipelines, but may be prohibitive for real-time use cases or deployments operating on thousands of concurrent time series.
+Accordingly, the clearest deployment recommendation is compute-driven: use \texttt{TabPFN-TS} when GPU acceleration is available, and prefer \texttt{MoTM} in resource-constrained settings or when throughput across many sequences becomes the primary bottleneck.
+A more detailed discussion is provided in Appendix~\ref{app:tabpfn-additional-analysis}.

-\subsection{Breakdown by Missing Patterns}
+\subsection{Breakdown by missing patterns}

 A detailed breakdown of results across the four missingness regimes is provided in \cref{details-setting}.
 The analysis highlights a clear dependence of model performance on the structure of the missing values.
 For sparse pointwise removal (50–70\% pointwise removal), \texttt{Linear Interpolation} remains highly competitive, occasionally matching foundation models—indicating that simple local continuity assumptions suffice when gaps are isolated.
 However, performance rapidly degrades under structured, block-wise missingness (two and four one-day gaps), where both \texttt{TabPFN-TS} and \texttt{MoTM} maintain stable accuracy and clearly dominate all baselines.
 Overall, these results confirm the robustness of foundation models to temporally correlated gaps, while emphasizing that local methods remain effective only in low-missingness, unstructured regimes.